SESUGH-OPS/voting-app-demo/README.md

 # *VOTING APP DEMO*

-**This demo application is hosted on kurbenetes for educational puposes**
+**This is based on the original [example-voting-app](https://github.com/dockersamples/example-voting-app) repository from the [docker-examples](https://github.com/dockersamples) GitHub page and modified it to work on the Kubernetes cluster**

 <div align="center">